Dissipative dynamics in a quantum bistable system: Crossover from weak to strong damping: Model

-At low temperature ($k_{B}T\ll \hbar\Omega_{0}$) the TLS approximation is appropriate and yields the same predictions as those obtained considering higher energy states, provided that no energy levels other than the first two are involved in the initial preparation\footnote{This is not generally true for a driven system.}. \\ This is exemplified in Fig.~\ref{fig4} where, at weak damping and low temperature, the time evolution of the left well population of the TLS, initially in the state $|L\rangle$, is compared with the left well population of the DDS prepared in the state
+At low temperature ($T\ll \hbar\Omega_{0}/k_{B}$) the TLS approximation is appropriate and yields the same predictions as those obtained considering higher energy states, provided that no energy levels other than the first two are involved in the initial preparation\footnote{This is not generally true for a driven system.}. \\ This is exemplified in Fig.~\ref{fig4} where, at weak coupling and low temperature, the time evolution of the left state of the TLS is compared with the left-well population $P_{L}=\rho_{11}+\rho_{22}$ of the double-doublet system initially prepared in the state $|L\rangle$ which, in the DVR basis~(\ref{dvr-basis}), reads

-In the dissipation regime considered in Fig.~\ref{fig4}, our system is well described by the (perturbative in the coupling) technique of the Bloch-Redfield master equation, which is derived starting from the microscopic model described in Sec.~\ref{hamiltonian}, under the assumptions that the coupling is weak and the correlation time of the environment is much shorter than the dynamical time scales (Born-Markov approximation).
-In the resulting picture no influence on the environment is exerted by the particle and consequently no back-action from the environment affects the system's evolution.
-This gives the Markovian master equation for the RDM in the energy representation